- Academic Affairs

 - To transfer a grant from the investigator’s former institution to UMB, see Transfer a Grant to UMB procedure.

-- Investigators who propose the use of human subjects in research must take required training and submit protocols for approval.
+- Investigators who propose the use of human subjects in research must take required human subjects training and submit protocols for approval.

-- Investigators who plan to do animal research must take required training and submit protocols for approval.
+- Investigators who plan to do animal research must take required animal care and use training and submit protocols for approval.

 - Investigators who do laboratory research must take laboratory safety training and may have other safety training requirements, depending upon the work in the laboratory.
 See procedure, Mandatory Annual Laboratory Safety Training.